Table of Contents

 The 6 plex machine from the Rotor-Gene Q is one of the real-time PCR machines in the series.
 The 6 represents the six channels – green, blue, red, orange, crimson, and yellow.
 The numbers in the other machines correspond to the channels as well.

-The 6 plex machine has top features, including high optical range and rotary formats that enhance optical and thermal performance.
-In addition, the software in the Rotor-Gene Q 6 plex machine is user-friendly, which makes operating it very effortless.
+The 6-plex machine has top-tier features, including a wide optical range and rotary formats that enhance optical and thermal performance.
+In addition, the software on the Rotor-Gene Q 6 plex machine is user-friendly, making it very easy to operate.

 9. Quidel Sofia 2 ($1,390.00)

 Sofia 2 from Quidel is one of the quickest analyzers on the market.
-The machine delivers the SARS-CoV-2 virus test results within three minutes, which is impressive.
-In this regard, Sofia 2 is a great option for testing several samples to detect the SARS-CoV-2 virus.
+The machine delivers SARS-CoV-2 test results within 3 minutes, which is impressive.
+In this regard, Sofia 2 is a great option for testing multiple samples to detect SARS-CoV-2.

 The features of this molecular diagnostics machine include flexible workflow, customizable settings, and barcode technology.
 The interface of this analyzer is also very user-friendly, which makes PCR effortless.